 Science involves thinking of scientific discoveries, as much of a part of our culture as great music and films.
 Credit is given to scientific discoveries of other cultures.
 Science is also seen as a contemporary activity and developments are made all over the modern world.
 It is, therefore, an activity undertaken by a wide range of men and women in many different cultures, both now and I the past.
 The interdependence of the world in environmental issues is central to science.

-Development in MFL concerns not only students’ awe and wonder of the Hispanic and Francophone world and in making comparisons to their own cultures, but also at the differences and similarities that people have developed to express themselves and their ideas.
+Development in Spanish concerns not only students’ awe and wonder of the Hispanic world and in making comparisons to their own cultures, but also at the differences and similarities that people have developed to express themselves and their ideas.
 Students also look at the simplicity and the complexity of these ideas and the ways in which we learn and construct our languages.

-Through both linguistic and cultural study, students are able to celebrate not only Hispanic and Francophone cultures, but are also able to reflect on British cultures and values.
+Through both linguistic and cultural study, students are able to celebrate not only Hispanic cultures, but are also able to reflect on British cultures and values.
 Therefore, students recognise a range of cultures and develop an awareness of the multicultural nature of society, here and abroad.
-Through the use of FLAs, this is enforced and a sense of respect for different traditions and viewpoints is developed.
+Through the contributions of our Spanish assistant, this is enforced and a sense of respect for different traditions and viewpoints is developed.

-Examples of Spiritual, Moral, Social and Cultural Education in Modern Foreign Languages include:
+Examples of Spiritual, Moral, Social and Cultural Education in Spanish include:

 - Looking at cultural festivals for example seeing how Christmas is celebrated in different countries, as well as looking at festivals, such as La Tomatina in Spain or Day of the Dead in Mexico.